waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Clue:** "A POKéMON that hid on the sea floor.
 Eyes on its back scanned the area."
 - **Solution:** The image is KABUTO.

-## Olivine Lighthouse Puzzle
+## Olivine Lighthouse Puzzle (Solution)
-- **Objective:** Find a way to the top of the lighthouse.
-- **Status:** I am on 2F.
-- **Red Herring Puzzle:** The tiles at (16, 11) and (17, 11) appear to be warps but are not, according to the Game State.
-They are likely a visual distraction.
-The true path is elsewhere, likely on another floor.
+- **Mechanic:** The lighthouse is a vertical puzzle.
+Progress is made by intentionally falling through specific `PIT` tiles on upper floors (like 2F) to access previously unreachable sections of lower floors (like 1F).
+These new sections contain ladders that lead back up to the other side of the upper floors, opening the path forward.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.